-At this time, the key component of the future viability of the property is the selection of uses that can sustain the place, ae design partnership culturally, in terms of its heritage value, and financially.
+At this time, the key component of the future viability of the property is the selection of uses that can sustain the place, culturally, in terms of its heritage value, and financially.
 A continuation of rural uses alone will not achieve this, as important as those uses are to the character of the place.